Magic - Chapter 19

 A green portal opened in front of me, and I disappeared into it with Lily.

-This is the second book in The Godsverse Chronicles, a portal fantasy series with mythological roots and action-adventure tendencies.
+This is a portal fantasy series with mythological roots and action-adventure tendencies.
 You can search through all my work on my website.